 When she was small, Miracle's family lived in New York where she received care.
 As a toddler, Miracle tired easily.
 Her heart had only three chambers instead of the usual four and had trouble pumping blood past the narrowed area, out to her body.
 Miracle underwent reconstructive open heart surgery and later a pacemaker was implanted to help her heart beat in a normal rhythm.

 Although Miracle’s heart function improved, she struggled to gain weight and was not growing well.
-When she was 7, her family moved to Delaware and found the Alfred I. duPont Hospital for Children and Nemours Cardiac Center.
+When she was 7, her family moved to Delaware and found the Nemours Children’s Hospital, Delaware and Nemours Cardiac Center.
 Miracle’s mother immediately became comfortable with everyone on the cardiac team.
 She appreciated their way of treating the family as a whole — not just the child.
 Through Miracle’s numerous tests and exams, her mother always felt informed and that her questions were answered.

 Miracle had two surgeries at Nemours Cardiac Center, one to replace a faulty valve and the other to attach new pacemaker leads to replace the ones she had outgrown.
 More recently, Miracle had yet another procedure to open valves in her heart that had narrowed.
 She had a cardiac catheterization to place a stent and went home the next day.
 Her heart is now operating at 80 percent effectiveness and currently she is not taking any medications.